Come and Talk to Me

 "Come and Talk to Me" is a song by American R&B group Jodeci from their debut album Forever My Lady (1991).
-The song was the fourth single released in promotion for the album in March 1992.
-As the third number one R&B hit for Jodeci, "Come and Talk to Me" spent number 1 on the R&B chart for two weeks and peaked at 11 on the Hot 100.
+The song was released on March 10, 1992 and was the fourth single released from the album.
+As the third number one R&B hit for Jodeci, "Come and Talk to Me" spent two weeks at the number 1 spot on the R&B chart and peaked at 11 on the Hot 100.
 The song also topped the R&B year-end chart for 1992.

 The song was written, produced and arranged by Al B Sure and fellow Jodeci member DeVante Swing.
 The song features K-Ci as the lead singer, and JoJo, Mr. Dalvin and DeVante Swing on the chorus.
 The music video was first seen in the spring of 1992.
 There are 3 different edited versions of the music video.
 A 4th brand new music video was shot & released for the "Hip Hop Remix" (or Radio Remix) which was produced by Sean "Puffy" Combs.
 The "Hip Hop Remix" features a rap verse from Fat Doug, but he doesn't appear in the music video.